Protect the world’s peace. Donate to support Ukraine

 Similarities between the books:

-Familial history can have implications for one's future
+• Each demonstrates how one's environment can have implications for one's future.

 15. 'The Color of Water' by James McBride

-'The Color of Water' is a beautifully written story that touches on McBride’s life: living and growing in a biracial family in Brooklyn and Queens.
-As the son of a white Jewish mother and a black father, James faced the issues of race and class prejudice throughout his life.
+'The Color of Water' is a beautifully written memoir that touches on James McBride’s life living and growing in a biracial family in Brooklyn and Queens.
+As the son of a white Jewish mother and a Black father, James faced the issues of race and class prejudice throughout his life.
 That experience shaped his own identity and view of the world.
-But he tells his individual experiences with wisdom and humor.
+He tells his personal history with wisdom and even humor.

 This memoir is an inspiring declaration of the human spirit's resilience and capacity to find comfort and healing through the spoken word.
-'The Color of Water' speaks to anyone who has struggled with their racial and ethnic identity, and is therefore an essential book about self-discovery and how our families influence who we become.
+'The Color of Water' speaks to anyone who has struggled with their identity and is therefore an essential book about self-discovery and how our families influence who we become.

 Similarities between the books: